-We'll begin National Reconciliation Week with a Welcome to Country, delivered by Uncle Craig Madden from Bundjalung Gadigal land.
-Join Deputy Vice-Chancellor (Indigenous Strategy and Services) Professor Lisa Jackson Pulver AM and Deputy Vice-Chancellor (Research) Professor Duncan Ivison who will introduce us to some of the events and key themes of the week.
+We began National Reconciliation Week with a Welcome to Country, delivered by Uncle Craig Madden from Bundjalung Gadigal land.
+Deputy Vice-Chancellor (Indigenous Strategy and Services) Professor Lisa Jackson Pulver AM and Deputy Vice-Chancellor (Research) Professor Duncan Ivison introduced us to some of the events and key themes of the week.

-The ceremony will close with a performance from the Barayagal Choir from the Conservatorium of Music.
-Singers and musicians from Sydney's Aboriginal and Torres Strait islander communities and the University of Sydney community come together to sing songs of reconciliation.
+The ceremony closed with a performance from the Barayagal Choir from the Conservatorium of Music.
+Singers and musicians from Sydney's Aboriginal and Torres Strait islander communities and the University of Sydney community came together to sing songs of reconciliation.

 Hear Thomas Mayor, an author and Torres Strait Islander man born on Larrakia country in Darwin, as he recites the Uluru Statement from the Heart.